Place Kléber: The statue of Kléber

 After his assassination in 1800 in Cairo, the body of Jean-Baptiste Kléber, general during the French Revolutionary Wars, born in Strasbourg in 1753, was repatriated to France.
 Napoleon, fearing that his tomb would become a symbol to Republicanism, ordered it to stay at the Château d'If, on an island near Marseille.
 It stayed there for 18 years until Louis XVIII granted him a burial place in his hometown in Strasbourg.
 He was buried on 15 December 1838 below his statue located in the middle of the Place Kléber.
 His heart is in an urn in the caveau of the Governors beneath the altar of the St. John Chapel in Les Invalides, Paris.

-The statue, designed by Philippe Grass, was finally completed in 1838.
+The statue, designed by Philippe Grass, was completed in 1838.

 The Christmas tree

-Traditionally, a huge fir tree (30 m) coming from the Vosges mountains is erected every year on the south west of the Place Kléber and inhabitants deposited gifts for the poor.
-During the Christkindelsmärik (Christmas market), the booths of 50 charitable associations make the Village du Partage ("Village for Sharing").
+Traditionally, a large fir tree, around 30 m tall, is erected every year in the southwestern corner of the square.
+Residents deposit gifts for the poor at its base.
+During Christkindelsmärik (Christmas market), the booths of around fifty charitable associations make the Village du Partage ("Village for Sharing").